I hope you're sitting comfortably, this is a mammoth Marc Almond post...

 2) We had seats in the lower tier, rather than the stalls.

-Due to the usual logistical challenges of crossing Gloucestershire to get home from work, grab a bit to eat with Clan K, then drive into Bristol, it was inevitable that the support act, Alex Lipinski, wouldn't get a look in.
+Due to the usual logistical challenges of crossing Gloucestershire to get home from work, grab a bite to eat with Clan K, then drive into Bristol, it was inevitable that the support act, Alex Lipinski, wouldn't get a look in.

 I've not (yet) heard any of Alex's music, but I'm always disappointed to miss an opening artist and we at least had the consolation that he joined Marc and the band onstage for a couple of songs later in the evening.